ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 When we take de UPB framework and kon apply am to correct good behaviour wey relate regarding government and religion, some result wey dey interesting go occur.

-The proposition that is most often used to justify government power is: “the government has the right to take your money.”
-This, however, is an utterly imprecise and false statement.
-The “government” does not have the right to take your money, since “the government” is merely a concept, an abstract description for a self-defined group of people.
-UPB requires a more consistent and objective statement.
-Since moral rules must be the same for everyone in all places and at all times, we must rephrase the rule in this way:
+De words wey relate wey dem dey mostly use take dey prove government power na: “de government get de right to take your money.”
+Dis, as e be, na totally statement wey nor dey precise and be false.
+De “government” nor get de right to take your money, since “de government” na merely one concept, one abstract description for some certain group of people.
+UPB dey require one more statement wey dey consistent and get purpose.
+Since correct behaviour rules must be de same for everybody wey dey all place and all de time, we go must change de rule dis way:

-“*Human beings can morally take money from other human beings if they make up a conceptual agency that justifies their actions.*”
+“*Human beings fit correctly take money from other human beings if dem by make one agency wey prove say their actions good.*”

-If we return to Bob and Doug in our little room of moral experimentation, we can very quickly see that this becomes an impossible proposition.
+If we return to Bob and Doug for our small room for experiment of correct behavior and character, we go dey very quick to see say dis  go become one relation wey dey impossible.

-If Bob says to Doug: “I now represent the ideal concept ‘FUBAR,’ which fully justifies me taking your lighter from you.
-Since you now owe me your lighter, you must hand it over, or I will be compelled to take it from you by force.”
+If Bob say to Doug: “na me now represent de Ideal ‘FUBAR,’ which fully prove me dey take your lighter from you.
+Since you owe me your lighter now, you must hand am over, or I go dey pushed to take am from you with force.”

-What will Doug’s reaction be?
-Remember, according to UPB, whatever is valid for Bob must also be valid for Doug.
-Inevitably, Doug will reply: “Oh yeah?
-Well *I* now represent the ideal concept ‘ANTI-FUBAR,’ which fully justifies me retaining possession of my lighter.
-Since you now have no right to take my lighter, if you try to take it, I will be compelled to defend myself by force.”
+Wetin Doug’s reaction go be?
+Remember,  according to UPB, whatever dey true for Bob must also be true for Doug.
+As e nor go fit stop, Doug go reply: “Oh yeah?
+Well *me* represent de ‘ANTI-FUBAR’ now, wey fully prove me dey collect my lighter.
+Since you nor get right to take my lighter now, if you try to take am, I go dey pushed to defend myself by force.”

-As you can see, if *Bob* has the right to make up imaginary obligations and impose them on Doug, then *Doug* has the right to make up imaginary obligations and impose them on Bob.
-Clearly, we immediately end up in a perfect stalemate.
-If it is morally good to impose made-up obligations on other people, but it is impossible to do it if *everyone* possesses that ability, then morality becomes impossible.
-The only way that Bob can impose his made-up obligation on Doug is if Doug refuses to impose his made up obligation on Bob – thus we have a situation where what is moral for one person can only be achieved by the other person acting in an anti-moral manner.
-Virtue can thus only be enabled by vice, which is impossible – and we have opposing moral rules for two human beings in the same circumstance, which UPB instantly rejects as invalid.
+A s you dey see, if *Bob* get de right to make up imaginary obligations and kon impose demon Doug, then, *Doug* then *Doug* get de imaginary obligations and impose am on Bob.
+As e clear, we go immediately end up for one perfect draw.
+If e dey good to impose obligations wey dem made up for other people, but e go dey impossible to do am if *everybody* possess dat ability, then morality go come be impossible.
+De only way wey Bob go fit take impose obligations wey him made up on Doug na if Doug refuse to impose e own obligation for Bob – so we get one situation where wetin dey  good for one person go fit dey achieved by de other  person wey dey act for bad manner.
+Power go fit dey enabled by quarrel, which dey impossible – and we get good behaviour rules wey dey oppose each for two human beings for de same circumstances, which UPB dey reject say nor be true.

-In other words, every imaginary abstract justification for the use of force can be countered by another imaginary abstract justification for the use of force.
-If I have an imaginary friend that can justify everything I do, then *you* also can have an imaginary friend that can justify everything you do.
-Thus neither of us can possess the ability to impose our imaginary obligations on others.
+For other words, proof wey dey imaginary and nor clear for to dey use force go dey counter by another proof wey dey imaginary and nor clear.
+If I get one imaginary friend wey fit prove everything wey I do, then *you* go fit also get one imaginary friend wey fit prove everything wey you do.
+So, none of us go fit possess de ability to dey impose obligations wey dey imaginary on others.

 #### Religion And UPB

-The same holds true for religion.
+De same hold true for religion

-The statement: “You must obey me because God commands it,” must be restated more accurately as: “an entity that I have made up commands you to obey me.”
-The principle that UPB requires, then, is: “Human beings must impose unchosen positive obligations on others, and justify those obligations according to imaginary entities.”
+De statement: “You must obey me because God command am,” go must dey correct  when dem talk again as: “one thing wey I make up commands you to obey  me.”
+De principle wey UPB require, then, na: “Human beings must impose positive obligations wey dem nor choose on others on others, and prove those obligation according to those things wey nor real wey dey imaginary."

-Here we see the same issues as above.
-Bob tells Doug: “You must give me your lighter, because my imaginary friend tells you to.”
-Naturally, Doug replies: “You must not ask me for your lighter, because *my* imaginary friend forbids you to.”
-If Bob’s “commandments” are valid, then Doug’s “commandments” are equally valid, and so cancel each other out.
+Here we see de same issue before.
+Bob tell Doug: “You must give me your lighter, because my imaginary friend tell you to give me.”
+Naturally, Doug kon reply: “You must nor ask me for your lighter, because*my* imaginary friend dey forbid you to ask me.”
+If Bob commandment dey true, then Doug commandment dey equally true, and so dem cancel each other out.

-In the same way, if a man claims that his concept called “the government” justifies his theft of my property, then I can claim that my concept called “the anti-government” justifies my *retention* of my property, and we are both equally “valid” in our justifications.
+For de same way, if one man claim say e concept ewy dem dey call “de government” prove say im thief my property, then I fit claim say my concept wey I dey call “de government” prove say I collect my property back, and two of us dey true for wetin we prove.

-If this tax collector then claims that his concept called “the government” only justifies his theft of *my* property, not my retention of it, then we are no further ahead.
-He can take my thousand dollars, but then I can invoke my concept to “steal” that money back, and his moral theory commands us to spend the rest of eternity handing back and forth the thousand dollars.
+If dis tax collector kon claim say e own concept wey dem dey call “de government” only prove say e thief my property, and e nor prove say I take my property back, then we nor dey de same place for front.
+He fit take my thousand dollars, but then I fit invoke my concept to “steal” dat money back, and e good behaviour theory command us to spend de rest of eternity to dey hand back and forth de thousand dollars.

 #### UPB And "The Majority"

-UPB does not allow for the accumulation of individuals to override or reverse the properties of each individual.
-Ten lions do not make an elephant, a government, or a god.
-Ten thousand soldiers might make an “army,” but they cannot reverse gravity, or make murder moral.
+UPB nor dey allow for accumulation of people to override or reverse de property of each person.
+Ten lions nor dey make one elephant, one government, or one god.
+Ten thousand soldiers fit make one “army,” but dem nor fit revenge gravity, or make to dey  kill be good thing.

-Returning one last time to the room of Bob and Doug, let’s introduce “Jane.”
+As we dey return one last time to de room of Bob and Doug, make we introduce “Jane.”

-Now that there are three people in the room, we can look at the “majority rule” principle.
+Now wey be say na three people dey de room, we fit look at de “majority rule” principle.

-If Bob, Doug and Jane take a “vote” on whether or not it is moral to rape Jane, we would all recoil at such an unjust and immoral premise.
-Clearly, even if Jane were “outvoted,” we would not consider the resulting rape to be transformed into a morally good act.
+If Bob, Doug and Jane take one “vote” on whether or not e dey good to rape Jane, all of us fit turn in fear for such premise wey nor good and dey unjust.
+As e clear, even if we vote Jane pass, we fit nor consider say de rape wey go come go dey transformed to correct good act and behaviour.

 Why not?

-Well, UPB does not recognise the reality of aggregations, since the “majority” is a mere conceptual tag; it does not exist in reality, any more than “gods” or “governments” do.
-Thus to claim that the concept of “the majority” has any sort of moral standing is utterly invalid – it is like saying that “the Fatherland” can impregnate a woman, or that one can sit in the word “chair.”
+Well, UPB nor dey recognise de reality of aggregations, wey mean to dey pack things together, since de “majority” na one kind tag: e nor dey exist for reality, any more than “gods” or “government dey do.
+So, to dey say de idea of “de majority” get any kind good stand dey totally false – e be like to dey talk say “de fatherland” go fit impregnate one woman, or say one person fit sidown for de word “chair.

-To say that “the majority” has rights or attributes which directly contradict the rights or attributes of any individual also contradicts rational principles, since any conceptual grouping is only validated by the accurate identification of individual characteristics.
-If I say that “mammals” are warm-blooded living creatures, can I logically include three plastic flamingos in the category “mammal”?
+To talk say “de majority” get right or attributes  wey directly dey counter de right or attribute of any person dey also contradict principles wey dey reasonable, since any kind of grouping dey only be true by de correct pick out of person character.
+If I say “mammals” na warm-blooded creatures wey dey live, I go fit logically include three plastic flamingoes for de category “mammal.”?

-Of course not.
+Of course no.

-Thus if it is evil for human beings to rape, can I logically create a category called “the majority” and then claim that for *these* human beings, rape is now morally good?
+So, if na evil for human being to rape, I go fit logically create one category wey dem dey call “ de majority” and then kon claim say for *dis* human beings, rape na wetin dey good?

-Of *course* not.
+Of *course* no.

 ### Majority Rule

-Can I create a moral rule that says: “the majority should be able to do whatever it wants”?
+I go fit create one moral rule wey say: “de majority go dey able to do whatever dem want?

-Of course I can, but it will never be valid or true.
+Of course I go fit, but e nor go ever be true.

-Only *individuals* act – the “majority” never does.
-If moral rules can change when a certain number of people get together, then UPB is continually violated.
+Only *people* act – de majority never do am.
+If moral rules fit change when one certain number of people get together, then UPB dey violated continuously.

-If it is moral for Bob and Doug to rape Jane because they have “outvoted her,” what happens when Jane’s two friends show up and vote against Bob and Doug’s infernal desires?
+If e dey moral for Bob and Doug to rape Jane because dem vote pass her, wetin go happen when two of Jane friends kon show up kon vote against Bob and Doug dirty desire?

-Well, suddenly Bob and Doug are the ones outvoted, and rape becomes “evil” for them again.
+Well, so soon Bob and Doug na de ones wey dem vote comot, and rape go kon be evil for dem again.

-Nothing substantial has changed in these “outvoting” scenarios, but we have a series of opposing moral rules for the same men – a violation of UPB, and thus invalid.
+Nothing big don change for all dis vote pass scenario, but we get one series to dey oppose moral rules for de same men – one violation of UPB, and so nor be true.

-Rape cannot be good, then evil, then good again, just because a few hands are raised or lowered.
+Rape nor fit be good, then evil, then good again, just because some few hands dey raised or low.

-Thus if you think that “majority rule” sounds like a reasonable moral proposition, and a perfectly valid moral theory, then I am afraid you’re going to have to go back to the beginning of this book and start again!☺
+So, if you think say “majority rule” sound like one reasonable good word wey relate, and na one moral theory  wey be true, then I dey fear say you go have to go back to de beginning of dis book and start all over again!☺